mayswind/ezBookkeeping-Website/export_and_import.md

 ### Import Transactions from desktop user interface

-1. Click `Import` in `Transaction Details` page
+1. Click "Import" in "Transaction Details" page
-2. Select the file type and the file you want to import, then click the `Next` button
+2. Select the file type and the file you want to import, then click the "Next" button
 3. Check if the imported transactions are mapped to existing transaction categories, accounts, and tags.
 Invalid data will be highlighted in red.
 You can click the pen icon on the left side of each record to modify the transaction category, account or tag of this transaction.
 You can also click the menu in the upper right corner to batch replace transaction categories, accounts or tags.
-Finally, select the transactions you want to import by checking the box on the left side, then click the `Import` button.
+Finally, select the transactions you want to import by checking the box on the left side, then click the "Import" button.

 The following table lists all supported file types and the data contents that can be imported: